Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ### Self-Describing

-A MAP MUST be self-describing and provide a mechanism for extracting the its description.
+A MAP MUST be self-describing and provide a mechanism for extracting its description.

 The method of description SHALL be a machine readable and writable format.